+Physical media vs streaming has been a hot topic and a long lasting debate between supporters of both sides for which one is better.
 Physical media has been with us for a long time.
-From cassettes to laser disc, CD ,DVD ,Bluray and 4K UHD Bluray.
-Each one of them had something better to offer each time.
-And people always were buying them.
-You want to buy Blu ray movies or DVD?
-Maybe you want to buy the new 4K UHD Bluray format?
-Or maybe you are a video games fan and want to buy some new ps4 and Xbox video games that are out on discs.
-The choice is always there.
+From cassettes to laser disc, CD ,DVD ,Blu-ray and now 4K UHD Blu-ray.
+Each one of them had something better to offer every single time.
+And people were always buying them.
+You want to buy Blu-ray movies or DVD?
+Maybe you want to buy the new 4K UHD Blu-ray format?
+Or maybe you are a video games fan and want to buy some new PS4 and Xbox video games that are out on discs.
+The choice was always there.

 Then internet came and everything changed.
 The last few years with the improvements in internet speeds streaming came to our lives.
-Now there was no need to go and buy the movies you want.
+Now there was no need to go out and buy the movies you want.
 You already had them right in your TV.
+And as internet speeds improved over the years there was a dramatic improvement on the quality as well as quantity of streaming services that were offering an easy way to get the movie you want without taking a single step out of your house.
 Streaming services are here to stay and they offer a big catalog of new and old movies for all tastes.
 But the question is…will these services replace the physical media format as we knew it for so many years?

 The biggest advantage of streaming is obviously easy access.
 Streaming services have tried to create something that the user would be very easy to familiarize with in order to make him buy a movie online instead of a shop.
 No more do we need to go to our nearest movie shop or to wait for our movie to arrive with the post office.
 With a press of a button the movie starts.
 Easy and fast.
 Who wouldn’t want that?